New Town, Kolkata: Utility services

-Housing Infrastructure Development Corporation (HIDCO) plans and executes development projects in New Town, Kolkata.
-The erstwhile planning area of HIDCO is divided into four Action Areas i.e. Action Area - I, Action Area – II, Action Area - III and Action Area - IV (still not started).
-The Central Business District (CBD) is located between Action Area - I & II.
-As multinational IT companies are coming in New Town, HIDCO is developing the city as per their master plan.
-HIDCO has also decided to install the geographic information system (GIS) to integrate the database on the number of house owners, property tax, mutation, building construction etc. in New Town.

 Electricity is supplied and managed by New Town Electric Supply Company Limited (NTESCL).
 Fire services are handled by the West Bengal Fire Service, a state agency.
 The Bidhannagar Police Commissionerate looks after the law and order in the city.

-State-owned Bharat Sanchar Nigam Limited (BSNL), as well as private enterprises, among them Vodafone, Bharti Airtel, Idea Cellular, Reliance Jio, Tata DoCoMo are the leading telephone and cell phone service providers in the city.
+State-owned Bharat Sanchar Nigam Limited (BSNL), as well as private enterprises, among them Vodafone, Bharti Airtel, Idea Cellular and Reliance Jio, are the leading telephone and cell phone service providers in the city.
 Kolkata being the first city in India to have cell phone and 4G connectivity, the GSM and CDMA cellular coverage is extensive in New Town.